Important information: Visiting arrangements on our adult inpatient wards - updated 27.01.2023

 To contact PALS please telephone 01536 493305/ 493306 or email kgh-tr.pals@nhs.net

 If you have been pleased by the care that you have received, please do take the time to let our staff know – it gives us all a real boost and a thank you goes a long way.
-For staff who have gone the extra mile you can also nominate them for one of our Smile Awards.
+You can leave comments about the care you have received on the NHS Choices website or complete our Friends and Family Questionnaire.